bitFez/PythonBeginnersWorkbook/manuscript/05_John Motson style lines of commentary.md

 Although there will not be many lines of commentary in this book, you should make a habit of adding them to each line of your code like the one above to explain what each code does.

 [^1]: At the time I had written the first version of this book, John Motson was a famous commentator.
 At the time of re-writing this edition of the workbook, Motson has now retired and younger coders may not recognise the name!
+[^2]: Come to think of it, will anyone know Slim Shady? 🤔